Creatine for Women Over 40: Why Purity Matters for Brain Fog & Menopause Fatigue

 The Clear Answer:

 The recommended form, validated by the vast majority of research, is Creatine Monohydrate.
 The target dose for women is 3-5 grams daily.
 Consistency is far more important than timing.
-We recommend sourcing a formulation, like Creavitalis Monohydrate, that adheres to German standards of purity and rigorous testing, ensuring you are providing your body with a molecularly clean and consistent input for sustained results.
+For women over 40, sourcing from manufacturers with rigorous testing protocols can improve tolerance and predictability.

 You deserve to feel like yourself again.
 Not a diminished version.
 Not a compromised version.
-Yourself, with all the strength, clarity, and vitality that requires.
+Yourself, with all the strength and clarity that requires.

 Explore ThriveOn Stronger →